ansible-collections/ibm_eda_zos/docs/source/collection/event-filter-collection.rst

 .. note::

-    Currently, only **kafka** is supported as the event source and events from other sources pass through as unchanged.
+   Currently, only **kafka** is supported as the event source.
+Events from other sources pass through unchanged.

 .. note::

-   The attributes listed above were chosen based on the zSecure pre-defined alerts.
+   The attributes listed above were chosen based on predefined zSecure alerts.
 The **Sample Alerts Supported** column identifies which alerts each attribute applies to.
-If the event filter is applied to an unsupported alert, the event may pass through unchanged or the extracted attributes may be inaccurate, as the message structure of those alerts is not guaranteed to match the patterns the filter expects.
+If the event filter is applied to an unsupported alert, the event might pass through unchanged, or the extracted attributes might be inaccurate because those message structures are not guaranteed to match the patterns that the filter expects.